 United Way of the National Capital Area Community Impact grants are how we invest local dollars in our communities to address specific community centered issues.
 Funding decisions are made through an annual competitive application process.
 Our Community Impact grants are invested in high performing nonprofit organizations that provide programs and services aligned with our three strategic priority areas of Education, Financial Stability and Health.
 Awardees help to improve community conditions across our regional footprint in the eight (8) counties we serve: Alexandria, District of Columbia, Fairfax/Falls Church, Montgomery, Arlington, Loudoun, Prince George’s and Prince William.

 Current United Way NCA nonprofit partners are eligible to apply for Community Impact Grants during the open application period.
-The 2018-2020 Community Impact Grant Request for Proposals (RFP) and application process will kick off in Late August and awards will be announced in January 2018.
-We are currently in the second year of a two (2) year (multi-year) grant cycle ending December 2017.
-The next Community Impact Grant RFP will be announced in the summer of 2017.
-The new multi-year grant cycle and other changes are detailed in the 2018-2020 Community Impact Grant RFP.
+The 2018-2019 Community Impact Grant Request for Proposals (RFP) and application process is completed and awards will be announced in January 2018.
+The new multi-year grant cycle and other changes are detailed in the 2018-2019 Community Impact Grant RFP.

 New United Way partners for 2017-2018 campaign year are eligible to apply for grant funding for this grant cycle.